2026 United States federal budget: Continuing resolution proposals

-Democratic proposal
+On September 17, House and Senate Democrats unveiled a separate continuing resolution to keep the government funded until October 31.
+The Democratic proposal would permanently extends Affordable Care Act tax credits, roll back cuts to Medicaid that had been implemented in the One Big Beautiful Bill Act, restore funding cut in the Rescissions Act of 2025, and include $320 million for lawmaker security.

-On September 17, 2025, House and Senate Democrats unveiled a separate continuing resolution to keep the government funded until October 31.
-The Democratic proposal permanently extends Affordable Care Act tax credits, rolls back cuts to Medicaid that were implemented in the One Big Beautiful Bill Act, restores funding cut in the Rescissions Act of 2025, and includes $320 million for lawmaker security.
-The proposal failed in the Senate, in a 47–45 vote along party-lines, on September 19, 2025.
+On September 18, the Senate agreed by unanimous consent to take up both the Democratic and Republican proposals, in that order, with three-fifths required to pass.
+The Democratic proposal failed in a 47–45 vote along party-lines on September 19.
+Later that day, the Republican bill failed to pass in the Senate in a 44–48 vote.
+Two Republicans, Fiscal Conservative Republican Rand Paul of Kentucky and Moderate Republican Lisa Murkowski of Alaska, voted against the bill.
+Moderate Democrat John Fetterman of Pennsylvania was the only Democrat to support the bill.